anjuanjali78689/python-basics/README.md

   ```

 ### Data Types
-1. Write a program to check the data type of the following:
+1.Write a program to check the data type of the following:
 25
 "Hello"
 3.14